 Make sure that the night vision goggles you are buying have the mounting option you prefer.
 Even if you’re the kind of hunter who has time to physically hold up your goggles before every shot, it’s nice to know that your device has hands-free ability should the need ever arise.

-the weight of night vision googles vary from brand to brand.
+The weight of night vision googles vary from brand to brand.
 Ideally you want your goggles to be as lightweight as possible; particularly if you’ll be mounting them directly to your helmet.

 When in the field, you want to be carrying as little weight as possible making it easier to traverse long distances.
 Having less weight will also increase your accuracy which is key.

 Some higher end night vision googles are waterproof making them more rugged and better suited if you will be hunting in wet or damp areas often.
-Before purchasing, check to make sure that your googles have your desired waterproofing rating.
+Before purchasing, check to make sure that your night vision googles have your desired waterproofing rating.

 The weather while in the field can be unpredictable, as can the terrain; you don’t want a device that will fail if it gets wet.
 Higher weather/waterproofing ratings typically increase the cost of night vision goggles.

-Some of the more modern developments in night vision technology have seen an increase in the popularity of video recording ability.
+Some of the more modern developments in night vision have seen an increase in the popularity of video recording ability.
 Though not standard, some night vision googles possess the ability to record the images and video that are being captured.

 Some goggles simply record and store the footage directly into the device in the memory card inside.
 Other, more high-end, units have the ability to live stream the visuals through to devices such as tablets and smartphones.

 This means that individuals who aren’t even near the hunt can tune in and see what the hunter is seeing.
 All recorded footage can also be played back at a later stage for hunt review or going over personal memories.

 From the list below you’re sure to find a device that’s a sensible addition to your gear.
 Use the guidelines above to help you pick.